syncfusion-content/blazor-docs/blazor/datagrid/toolbar-items.md

 ## Custom Toolbar Items

-Adding custom Toolbar Items to the Syncfusion Blazor DataGrid involves incorporating personalized functionality into the Toolbar.
+Adding custom Toolbar Items to the Syncfusion&reg; Blazor DataGrid involves incorporating personalized functionality into the Toolbar.

 Custom Toolbar Items can be added to the DataGrid component by defining the [Toolbar](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Toolbar) property as a collection of [ItemModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ItemModel.html#Syncfusion_Blazor_Navigations_ItemModel__ctor) objects.
 These objects define the custom items and their corresponding actions.
 The actions for the customized toolbar items are defined in the [OnToolbarClick](https://blazor.syncfusion.com/documentation/datagrid/events#ontoolbarclick) event.